shinimol1983/opennms-tutorials-1/session3/Exercise-3-2.md

                   auto-clean="false"/>
 ```

-Event definitions which CLEAR alarms are defined as alarm-type="2" and also include a `clear-key` which you will see is designed to match the reduction-key of the event which initially raised the alarm.
+Event definitions which CLEAR alarms are defined as `alarm-type="2"` and also include a `clear-key` which you will see is designed to match the `reduction-key` of the event which initially raised the alarm.

-When an alarm-type="2" event is received, the corresponding alarm is cleared and eventually within a few minutes removed from the alarm list.
+When an `alarm-type="2"` event is received, the corresponding alarm is cleared and eventually within a few minutes deleted from the alarm list.

 Note that a subtle change in alarm behaviour can be set by overriding properties in the [etc/opennms.properties](../../main/pristine-opennms-config-files/etc-pristine/opennms.properties)  file.

+On our examples these properties are overridden by properties files placed in the [etc/opennms.properties.d](../minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/opennms.properties.d) directory.

 ```
 ###### Alarmd Properties ######